NORTHERN SECTION. SOCIETY INFORMATION. Membership. Pennington x Kays GLP

 Twinning. arrangements can be made to twin with members of the American Primrose Society, further information on request.

-Click on the link above and it will take you to a page with a print off Membership application form, please fill in the form and send it to the Membership Manager to apply for membership.
+Click on the link above and it will take you to a page with a print off Membership application form, please fill in the form and send it to the Secretary to apply for membership.

 New Revised Members Handbook 2017.